vamseekumar7707/kubernetes/README.md

 # Route 53 changes
 In Route 53 service kops.cf is Hosted Zones , so create a Record called ex.kops.cf and asign Ingress contoller load balancer in Record.

+# Change the file
+go to /etc/  ----> in hosts file add ur Ingress LoadBalancer and hosts
+ex: LB hosts